 Feature Writing in Journalism

+Feature writing refers to the feature article or feature story.
 In journalism, feature writing is a greater and longer non-fiction story that deals with actual events, issues, and trends.
 Feature writing is also known as a feature article and story.
 According to BBC, the feature articles are soft news and human-interest stories.
-The significant objectives of feature articles are adding colour, humanizing, educating, and entertaining the active and passive audience.
+The significant objectives of feature articles are adding color, humanizing, educating, and entertaining the active and passive audience.

-A feature article in journalism must have three essential parts: lead, body, and end.
-According to the inverted pyramid style, the lead presents important info, followed by the body showing details, and the tail representing additional info.
+A feature article in journalism must have three essential parts: news lead, body, and end.
+According to the inverted pyramid style, the news lead presents important info, followed by the news body showing details, and the news tail represents additional info.
 However, the feature story writing style does not thoroughly comply with the inverted pyramid style of news article writing.
 The news articles such as hard news follow the inverted pyramid model comprehensively.
 Feature writing is the genre of print media and digital journalism.

 A profile feature article demonstrates a person’s appearance, characteristics, lifestyle, emotions, hobbies, and positive aspects.
 Therefore, it is also known as personality story writing.
 People are always curious to know about others.
 Consequently, it is one of the most important types of human interest features writing in journalism.
 So, the journalist must need to take the person’s consent and assistance to write a profile feature article.
 A profile feature story writing aims to show how a person gains recognition and elaborately describes a person, place, idea, and organization.
 In addition, it displays feelings, exposes attitudes, and captures habits and characteristics.
 Finally, profile feature writing entertains and informs the audience about the person or group of people.